 - Sharemilker

-- Annual leave – employees can ask in writing to cash in up to one week of annual holidays per year.
+- Annual leave – Employees can ask in writing to cash in up to one week of annual holidays per year.
 Employers may not pressure employees to do this.
-You can be required to take annual holidays during a closedown period for the workplace, but must be given at least 14 days’ notice.
+You can be required to take annual holidays during a closedown period for the workplace but must be given at least 14 days notice.
+Four weeks paid annual holidays is the minimum entitlement after one year’s employment.

-- Break entitlements – entitlement to rest and meal breaks, which allow reasonable time to refresh and take care of personal matters.
-No rules for how long these should be –bargaining about these should take place in good faith.
-Rest breaks should be paid by employer, but there is no requirement for employer to pay for meal breaks.
+- Break entitlements – Entitlement to rest and meal breaks which allow reasonable time to refresh and take care of personal matters.
+Rest breaks minimum 10 minutes and meal breaks must be 30 minutes minimum.
+Bargaining about these should take place in good faith.
+Rest breaks to be paid by employer, but no requirement for employer to pay for meal breaks.

-- Employment agreement (in writing) – this is a requirement.
-This may be an individual agreement or a collective one.
+- Employment agreement (in writing) – This is a requirement.
+May be an individual agreement or a collective one.

-- Minimum wage – this is for over 16s only, unless training or starting out, then there is a starting out minimum wage rate.
-Trainees over 20 must be paid at least the training minimum wage rate.
+- Minimum wage – This is for people over the age of sixteen only, unless training or starting out, then there is a starting out minimum wage rate.
+Trainees over twenty must be paid at least the training minimum wage rate.

 - Equal pay and equal rights.

-This must be in writing.
-If there is no written agreement, you are still protected by the Act but, of course, it is harder to prove what was agreed.
-You have the right to raise a personal grievance at any time, but there is no 90-day trial period.
+Employment Agreements should be recorded in writing.
+If there is no written agreement, you are still protected by the Act but you will find it harder to prove what was agreed.
+You have the right to raise a personal grievance at any time.

 - Names